Digital in numbers

 Since 2010, the "eGovernment MONITOR", a study by Initiative D21 and ipima, has been investigating annually the current eGovernment situation in Germany, Austria, Switzerland and other similar countries.
 The focus is on usage, satisfaction, drivers and barriers.
 The study also evaluates various eGovernment options and the attitudes of citizens.

-eGovernment MONITOR 2021 (German): Austria remains at number one in eGovernment in the DACH region.
+eGovernment MONITOR 2022 (German): Austria has the best eGovernment in the DACH region

 ICT in households